skerbl/MealPlanner/README.md

 # MealPlanner

-This program is being developed to help with creating weekly meal plans for a small restaurant.
+This program is being developed to help the owner of a small restaurant with creating his weekly meal plans.
 The program allows him to select the individual courses of a single meal and click them together for each day of the week.
 The resulting meal plan can then be exported into a predefined and formatted Excel template.
 In addition to that, it can also be exported as a PDF file.